meld8dev/meld8/README.md

 ## Meld8 [English]

-Meld8 is an original Mahjong-style meld game played with standard playing cards.
+Meld8 is a mahjong-style melde game using playing cards (including the rules, it was created originally).
 This repository contains the source code for the game, built with Python (Pygame) and compiled into a WebAssembly browser app using pygbag.

 ### Deployment URL